Anubhav-J/TA3D/README.md

 -------

 + Script support is a ad-hoc at the moment
-+ running a script displays the result for 5 minutes and closes afterwards
++ running a script displays the result for 5 seconds and closes afterwards
 + Nested block statements are not supported at the moment